top of page

 Korean American Captain in a military uniform stands confidently in a hospital setting, surrounded by medical professionals, embodying leadership, and dedication in healthcare.

-One of the most significant benefits of being a professional nurse is the gratification that comes from easing the suffering of others.
-I have focused on anesthesia because I want to devote the balance of my professional life to this cause.
+One of the greatest advantages of being a professional nurse is the satisfaction derived from alleviating the suffering of others.
+I have chosen to specialize in anesthesia because I wish to dedicate the remainder of my career to this mission.
 I am a US Army Captain, and serving my country is my priority.
 I began serving as an Army Nurse, BAMC, in Ft.
 Sam Houston, Texas, in 2007 and remained for three years until relocating to Hawaii, where I currently serve as a Clinical Staff Nurse, PACU, Army Nurse TMC.

 A soldier with a stethoscope stands confidently in a hospital with surgeons in blue scrubs and masks in the background.
 Medical setting.